jkotests/watirways/manuscript/locator/locator_basics-type.md

   * Singular - This version returns the element.
   * Plual - This version returns the element collection.

-For example, the _div_ method, which is singular, will tell Watir to find the first div element on the page.
+For example, the `div` method, which is singular, will tell Watir to find the first `div` element on the page.

 {lang="ruby"}
 ~~~~~~~~
 browser.div
 ~~~~~~~~

-The pluralization of _div_ is _divs_, which will return all div elements on the page.
+The pluralization of `div` is `divs`, which will return all `div` elements on the page.

 {lang="ruby"}
 ~~~~~~~~
 browser.divs
 ~~~~~~~~

-Note that the pluralized version is generally the singular version with an 's' added to the end.
-However, following English conventions, there will be some element types that have 'es' added to the end or have the ending 'y' replaced by 'ies'.
+Note that the pluralized version is generally the singular version with a "s" added to the end.
+However, following English conventions, there will be some element types that have "es" added to the end or have the ending "y" replaced by "ies".

 | Scenario | HTML Element | Singular | Plural |
 |----------|--------------|----------|--------|